|

 Analysis Results

-term is not of interest, the following results are obtained from
+interaction term is not of interest, the following results

 Residual Error

-analysis, not considering the interaction term AB, is:
+model in this analysis, not considering the interaction

 |